trufflesecurity/hacktoberfest2023/README.md

 🥉 3rd Prize: Custom TruffleHog Swag

-There are two categories for the Detector Competiton: _adding new detectors_ (1 point) and _fixing broken detectors_ (2 points).
+There are two categories for the Detector Competiton: _adding new detectors_ (1 point) and _fixing detectors_ (2 points).
 Each _merged_ PR with a `Hacktoberfest-Detector-Competition-New` or `Hacktoberfest-Detector-Competition-Fix` will be awarded 1 or 2 points, respectively.

-### Broken Detectors (label: `Hacktoberfest-Detector-Competition-Fix` 2 points):
+### Fix Detectors (label: `Hacktoberfest-Detector-Competition-Fix` 2 points):
 Below are some examples of fixes that will be considered.
 Make sure to supply ample evidence of the fix in the PR description.
 - Correct the verification logic to accurately check detected secrets against the respective APIs.
 - Correct the regular expressions used for secret detection.